 The church was founded by Thomas Gambier Parry, Esq. of Highnam Court.
 The work was begun in 1848 with Henry Woodyer as architect.
-The church was consecrated 21 months later in April 1851, under the dedication of The Holy Innocents – the babies slaughtered by Herod’s men, in memory of Thomas’ first wife Isabella and the children they lost in infancy.
+The church was consecrated on the 9th April 1851, under the dedication of The Holy Innocents – the babies slaughtered by Herod’s men, in memory of Thomas’ first wife Isabella and the children they lost in infancy.
 The theme throughout is children.

 Though a Grade 1 listed building given 4**** by Simon Jenkins, this church is far more.
 For 150 years it has been the focal point for worship for the people of Highnam, and is still very active today.